 - Lightweight.
-Although It Luggage is lighter, Lucas suitcases are still considered pretty lightweight.
-On average, a carry-on weighs 7.9 lbs, but the Lucas Ultra Lightweight carry-on weighs just 5.8 lbs.
+While It Luggage might have the lightest suitcases on the market, Lucas also has a few very lightweight suitcases.
+On average, carry-ons weigh 8 lbs, but Lucas Ultra Lightweight carry-on weighs just 5.8 lbs.

 - Not for frequent travelers.
 We wouldn’t recommend Lucas suitcases for people who fly more than five times per year.
-Their durability will be good enough for leisure travelers who travel less than five times per year, and at that rate will last around 3-5 years.
+Their durability will be good enough for leisure travelers who travel a couple of times per year, and at that rate, will last around 3-5 years.

 - Their warranty is pretty much useless.
-Lucas support is very hard to get in contact with, the responses are often delayed, the warranty terms are pretty bad, and no shipping costs are covered.
-So when their suitcases break, it’s best to just get a new one instead.
+Lucas’ support is very hard to get in contact with, the responses are often delayed, the warranty terms are pretty bad, and no shipping costs are covered.
+So when their suitcases break, it’s usually easier to just purchase a new one.

 Top-Rated Lucas Suitcases